3270 Extended Data Stream

 sessions and applications concurrently can use Read Buffer

-functionality to record the exact contents of a screen before switching
+functionality to record the exact contents of a screen before

 to another session so that they can be restored later when the user